bharathsudharsan/ML-Model-Combining/README.md

 ## Algorithms for Combining ML Models

+To enable **combining ML models rather than combining distributed data**, we select, implement and provide 8 robust methods that apply to a variety of IoT use-case data while also suitable for combining models trained on heterogeneous IoT devices.

 | **Algorithm**                                                                                     | **Source**                                                                                                                                               |
 | :------------------------------------------------------------------------------------------------ | :------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Simple Average                                                                                    | [Ensemble Methods: Foundations and Algorithms](https://dl.acm.org/doi/10\.5555/2381019)                                                                  |